m-kupiec/compendium-react/README.md

 ##### Role

+"state behaves more like a snapshot.
+Setting it does not change the state variable you already have, but instead triggers a re-render." ([React](https://react.dev/learn/state-as-a-snapshot))

 "Avoiding direct data mutation lets you keep previous versions of the data intact, and reuse them later." ([React](https://react.dev/learn/tutorial-tic-tac-toe))

 "By default, all child components re-render automatically when the state of a parent component changes. . . .
 Immutability makes it very cheap for components to compare whether their data has changed or not.
 You can learn more about how React chooses when to re-render a component in the `memo` API reference." ([React](https://react.dev/learn/tutorial-tic-tac-toe))

 "When you store objects in state, mutating them will not trigger renders and will change the state in previous render “snapshots”." ([React](https://react.dev/learn/updating-objects-in-state))

-##### Operation

-"state behaves more like a snapshot.
-Setting it does not change the state variable you already have, but instead triggers a re-render." ([React](https://react.dev/learn/state-as-a-snapshot))

 ##### Best Practices